CN-Tower/dir-parser/README.md

 ```

 #### 2.3.2 dirOnly
-👉pase directories only, and it only takes effect when fileOnly is false.<br>
+👉 pase directories only, and it only takes effect when fileOnly is false.<br>
 `$ parser -e node_modules,bin,views -D`<br>
-Or:<br>
-`parser -e node_modules,bin,views --dirOnly`
+or: `parser -e node_modules,bin,views --dirOnly`
 ```
 myapp ( directories: 5 )
  ├─ public